mroughan/aleph-zero-heroes/content/posts/post_mcu_timeline1.md

     The locations are intended to help place the movies in time.
-However, many of the movies cover multiple times: *Doctor Strange* takes place over approximately a 1 year period, and *Captain America: The First Avenger* is set predominantly in the 1940s.
+However, many of the movies cover multiple times: *Doctor Strange* takes place over approximately a 1 year period, and *Captain America: The First Avenger* takes place over some time during WWII.
+The choice of location in such cases is somewhat arbitrary.

 	Additionally many of the movies have flashbacks, and some have flash forwards.
-The positions in the picture are chosen to help show the sequence so, for instance, we base the timing of Captain America on the modern part of the film (which although it is a short part of the movie is the important part from the point of view of the sequence).
-Likewise Captain Marvel's timing is based on the only contemporary sequence, which is only a very brief part of the movie, though we do make reference to the earlier component.
+The positions in the picture are chosen to help show the sequence of movies so we base the timing of each movie on its context within that sequence.
+That results in some (perhaps) unexpected locations. *Captain America* has only short sequences set in 2012, but it is these we use to place the movie, though we do make reference to the earlier component.
+Likewise Captain Marvel's timing is based on the only contemporary sequence, which is only a very brief part of the movie.

 	  <a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></div>
 	  {{</raw>}}